 Please note that your license quota applies to the entire Action1 account.
 It means that the number of endpoints is calculated across all organizations and not per organization.
-To check how many endpoints are currently in use, go to Settings > Subscription.
+To check how many endpoints are currently in use, go to Configuration / Subscription.

 By default, you have one organization associated with your Action1 account, My Organization.
 All endpoints you add are assigned to it.
 Consider renaming it to match your corporate identity.

 For example, if you opt-in to deploy an app to all Windows 10 workstations, Action1 will distribute it to Windows 10 endpoints belonging to the active organization only and omit all other Windows 10 workstations.
-Same works for reports and patch management settings.
+Same works for report generation and applying patch management policies.